-- 1. Please return all titles to the office before taking a vacation or leave of absence at anytime. - 2.
-Please return all films if you've had it out 3 months.
+- 1. Please return all titles to the office before taking a vacation or leave of absence at any time. - 2.
+Please return all films within three months of checkout.
 If you think that you may need a film for a longer period of time for research purposes, please purchase the film yourself. - 3.
 Please do not log out a film and then give it to someone else while logged out under your name.
-Please have the person interested in checking it out, come in and log it out him/herself.

-4. Please be aware that others might need the same DVD that you have checked out.
+Please have the person interested in checking it out, come in and log it out him/herself. - 4.
+Please be aware that others might need the same DVD that you have checked out.
 If someone requests a DVD for use with a class or has other urgent needs for the same title, please accommodate their request.
 The FAMST library is an active media collection that supports the teaching and research of all members in the department.

 Disclaimer: This Graduate Student Handbook is designed to serve as a general source of information.
-Although we strive to keep this document up to date, the official catalogue and Graduate Division information is to be regarded as the policy of record.
+Although we strive to keep this document up to date, the official catalog and Graduate Division information is to be regarded as the policy of record.
 The Film and Media Studies Department also reserves the right to make changes at any time without it being immediately updated in the Handbook.
-Revised: June 2020
+Revised: August 2023